apache/gravitino/docs/how-to-install.md

 `${JAVA_HOME}/bin/java -version` command.
 :::

+Gravitino includes both the Gravitino server and the Gravitino Iceberg REST server.
+You can manage these servers separately or launch them together in a single server.

 ### Get the Apache Gravitino binary distribution package

 Before installing Gravitino, make sure you have the Gravitino binary distribution package.
 You can